Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding

-For pre-training, we use the AdamW optimizer \cite{loshchilov2019decoupled} with $(\beta_1, \beta_2)=(0.9, 0.999)$ and warm up the learning rate for the first 5\% of the steps.
-We train the model for 20 epochs with a peak learning rate of 3e-4 and a weight decay of 0.01.
-The training was on 48 V100 GPUs with fp16, and the batch size per GPU is 32.
-When pre-training \Ours-Expert and \Ours-Instruction, we adopt a two-stage strategy: We first train a \Ours-Vanilla checkpoint to learn common knowledge shared across different tasks.
-Then, starting from that checkpoint, we leverage task-aware specialization or instruction tuning for continual pre-training, expecting the model to learn task-specific skills.
-We will explore the effect of this two-stage strategy in \autoref{sec:abl_initial}.

-\subsection{Fine-Grained Classification}
+\subsection{Fine-grained Classification}

-For multi-label text classification with a large and fine-grained label space, previous studies \cite{chang2020taming} have shown that discrete lexical features can complement continuous representations and boost classification performance.
-Inspired by this, we follow \citet{zhang2023effect} and consider a simple heuristic: labels whose name appears in the query paper $p$ should be ranked higher than those not appearing in $p$.
-Based on whether using the heuristic or not, we consider two different settings: the ``\texttt{without label name matching}'' setting directly ranks all labels $l$ according to $\simm_t(p, l)$; the ``\texttt{with label name matching}'' setting reorders all labels appearing in $p$ in front of all other labels.
-The results of both settings are demonstrated in \autoref{tab:class_fine}, where the models' performance is measured by Recall@20, 50, and 100.
+Following \citet{zhang2023effect}, we consider a simple heuristic when ranking all candidate labels: labels whose name appears in the query paper $p$ should be ranked higher than those not appearing in $p$.
+In other words, we first rank all labels $l$ according to $\simm(p, l)$ and then reorder all labels appearing in $p$ in front of all other labels.
+Here, we evaluate model performance using Recall@$k$ ($k=20,50,100$), \ie the proportion of gold labels found in the top-$k$ retrieved results to all gold labels of a paper.

-From \autoref{tab:class_fine}, we observe that: (1) \Ours-Expert consistently outperforms all baselines on all four datasets. \Ours-Vanilla and \Ours-Instruction have significant advantages over all baselines on in-domain evaluation datasets (\ie CS-Conference and Chemistry-MeSH), but their edges on cross-domain datasets (\ie Geography and Psychology) are not consistent.
-(2) Comparing among the three variants of \Ours, \Ours-Expert is always the best on cross-domain datasets, indicating its generalizability to unseen label spaces in extreme classification.
+The results are shown in \autoref{tab:class_fine}.
+We also conduct experiments without using this heuristic, the results of which are shown in \autoref{tab:class_fine_app}, where all models perform consistently worse.
+From \autoref{tab:class_fine}, we observe that: (1) \Ours-MHAExpert and \Ours-Instruction outperform all baselines on all four datasets.
+The other three \Ours variants have significant advantages over all baselines on in-domain evaluation datasets, but their edges on cross-domain datasets are not consistent.
+(2) Comparing among all the \Ours variants, \Ours-MHAExpert is always the best on cross-domain datasets, indicating its generalizability to unseen label spaces.

-\subsection{Coarse-Grained Classification}
+\subsection{Coarse-grained Classification}